-The goals of the Adopt A Rare Plant Program include:
+Adopt A Rare Plant Program Goals:

-Develop local species specific experts, either as individuals or groups, through the adoption of a specific rare plant species within our chapter.
+- Develop local species-specific experts, either as individuals or groups, through the adoption of a specific rare plant species within our Chapter.

-Acquire existing literature of the Chapter’s rare plants such as protologues, herbarium records, journal articles, recovery plans, mitigation plans, restoration plans, etc.
+- Acquire existing literature of the Chapter’s rare plants such as protologues, herbarium records, journal articles, recovery plans, mitigation plans, restoration plans, etc.

-Build upon existing population occurrence information by systematically collecting qualitative and quantitative data species by species in the field.
+- Build upon existing population occurrence information by systematically collecting qualitative and quantitative data species by species in the field.

-Record population threats and management issues facing each species at a chapter level.
+- Record population threats and management issues facing each species at a chapter level.

-Seek participation from location agencies and organizations such as East Bay Regional Park District, California State Parks, Contra Costa Water District, East Bay Municipal Utilities District, and Save Mount Diablo, among others.
+- Seek participation from location agencies and organizations such as East Bay Regional Park District, California State Parks, Contra Costa Water District, East Bay Municipal Utilities District, and Save Mount Diablo, among others.

 Expectation of Volunteers

-These individuals or groups of volunteers will adopt a rare plant of their choice with the intention of monitoring occurrences of a taxon for a minimum period of two years.
+These individuals or groups of volunteers will adopt a rare plant of their choice with the intention of monitoring occurrences of a taxon for a minimum period of one year.
 Volunteers will become citizen scientists by taking part in this program.
 Program volunteers will get the opportunity to hike to spectacular and remote places within the chapter’s wildlands to observe rare plants in the field, develop deeper knowledge of the rare plant adoptee, contribute to our robust plant science dataset, and affect long-term stewardship of rare plant populations.

-Ability to record qualitative and quantitative data on field forms.
+- Ability to record qualitative and quantitative data on field forms.

-Ability to arrange you own transportation to rare plant populations.
+- Ability to arrange you own transportation to rare plant populations.

-Ability to navigate to rare plant populations using GPS coordinates and aerial photography or topographic maps.
+- Ability to navigate to rare plant populations using GPS coordinates and aerial photography or topographic maps

 - Ability to record GPS location data in the field or derive GPS coordinates from field maps or web-based applications.